-For the Classes of 2016 and 2017, the Departmental senior comprehensive exam tests knowledge in the concentrator's primary field.
+For the Class of 2017, the Departmental senior comprehensive exam tests knowledge in the concentrator's primary field.
 The comprehensive exam normally involves a one-day, take-home, closed-book, essay-style examination.
 The exam allows students to choose from a set of questions designed such that any student who has taken significant coursework and completed independent work in that field should be able to answer at least some of them.
 There is no special reading list for the senior comprehensive exam.
 Examples of questions that might appear on the appropriate senior exam include:

 - (AMERICAN) In what ways do America's political institutions facilitate the influence of public preferences over government policy-making, and in what ways do they thwart it?